normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Add Facebook like button code using an iframe to the `SocialMediaPanel`.
 (Issue #91)

+Demo Tasks:

+1. Login to Facebook.
+2. Click on Facebook Like button.
+3. Logout of Facebook.
+4. Click on Facebook Like button.

 ### **As a Twitter user, I want to follow the page for this app so I can show all of my Twitter followers that I'm using this app.**

 Priority: 3